 In 1996, the HIPAA regulations were made law, with widespread changes that would change the way healthcare worked going forward.
 In 2000 Microsoft introduced a beta version of its all new .Net software technology, which was going to replace older technology and be the foundation for its development going forward.

 A study and analysis of HIPAA privacy and security regulations was used to identify all elements of data that would be considered confidential, either by HIPAA or by the practice.
-While HIPAA did not require it and no one else did it, Navaro designed his data structure so that all confidential data would be stored in the database as encrypted data.
+While HIPAA did not require it and no one else did it, Navaro designed his data structure so that all confidential data and even non-confidential but sensitive data would be stored in the database as encrypted data.
+Under HIPAA you do not have to report a breach if all confidential data is stored as encrypted data, so Navaro's database used by ProSourceMD is virtually 'Data Breach Proof'.

 Navaro also studied accounting publications and documents from the National CPA Health Care Advisors, MGMA and others to lay out the financial data elements of his design.
 The new design was to store every individual data element down to the last penny and individual adjustment code, all linked together with its proper relationships such that every potential financial transactions could be fully stored in the data down to the smallest detail and a full linkage of data could be reviewed from the highest level to the smallest level.